the-tatanka/personal-website/docs/threat-modeling/security-assessment.md

 ## STRIDE-per-element

-We call this process of considering the element-specific threats to each element in the DFD "STRIDE-per-Element".
+We call this process of considering the element-specific threats to each element in the DFD _STRIDE-per-Element_.

-And the best part about it is that STRIDE/element allows people to produce competent threat models with relatively little training.
+And the best part about it is that STRIDE allows people to produce competent threat models with relatively little training.

 The STRIDE-per-element methodology ends up creating a fair number of threats, even a component with a relatively tiny diagram.
 The good news is that many/most of those threats aren't meaningful threats.